egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 `Affirm` examples
 - The ability of a population to successfully reproduce is **obviously** a crucial aspect of a society’s survival.
 - Bailey, **of course**, was that rarity, a cricketer who at his best was worldclass with both bat and ball.
-- The Bush administration, **as** we all know, has rejected the Kyoto agreement
+- The Bush administration, **as we all know**, has rejected the Kyoto agreement
-- **As** we can see, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.
+- **As we can see**, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.
-- **Everyone knows that** linguistics is fun.
+- _Everyone **knows** that_ linguistics is fun.

 `Concede` examples
 - **Admittedly**, he was badly behaved.
 - **Indeed**, it is odd that both the FTC and courts have historically regarded huge, publicly traded insurance firms rather than health providers as the legal proxy of patients.
 - **Sure**, he broke rules.
-- If, **as** all the pundits are saying, there is no hope of normalcy returning soon
+- If, **as all the pundits are saying**, there is no hope of normalcy returning soon

 Some tricky example, but we all categorize them under `concur`: